 First home owners grant & stamp duty concession information

 First Home owners grant (FHOG)

-Under the scheme, a one-off grant of up to $7000 is payable to first home owners that satisfy all the eligibility criteria outlined below.
+Under the original scheme, a one-off grant of $7000 was payable to first home owners that satisfied the eligibility criteria.

 Stamp duty concessions and additional grants

-Each state and territory has different ways of assisting first home buyers in addition to the Fhog.
+Each state and territory has different ways of assisting first home buyers.
 Some offer concessions or a complete exemption from paying stamp duty while some offer an additional grant or combination of the two.
 Some states also have additional grants and or concessions available for regional areas.